WordPress Plugins For Managing WordPress Post Revisions

 In this tutorial, we look at a number of WordPress plugins that will help you manage your post revisions.

-The revisions list - Post Editor section
+(Post revisions list – Post Editor section)

 Post revisions can really add up after a while

-For example, if there are 100 posts published on your site with an average of 10 revisions each your WordPress database could be storing an extra 1,500 copies of unnecessary data.
-If your post averages 100KB data, then with 1,500 revisions, the total database space wasted is about 150MB.
+For example, if you have 50 posts on your site and each post has 20 revisions you could be storing up to 1,000 copies of old data.
+If your post is approximately 100KB data, then with 1,000 post revisions, the total database space wasted is about 100MB.

 Better Delete Revision

-Better Delete Revision Plugin
+Better Delete Revision - WordPress Plugin

-(Better Delete Revision – WordPress Plugin)
+(Better Delete Revision WordPress Plugin)

-After the plugin has been installed and activated, you can use the Better Delete Revision Manager to perform optimizations on your WP database.
+After the plugin has been installed and activated, you can use the plugin to perform optimizations on your WP database.

-WP Settings - Better Delete Revision
+Settings - Better Delete Revision

-(WordPress Settings Menu – Better Delete Revision)
+(Settings – Better Delete Revision)

-Better Delete Revision Manager - Check Revision Posts
+Check Revision Posts - Better Delete Revision Manager

 (Check Revision Posts – Better Delete Revision Manager)

-(Clear posts revisions list)
+(Clear posts revisions)

-Practical Tip
+Tip

-(Revisions automatically start being saved again!)
+Post revisions automatically start being saved again!

-Better Delete Revision - Keep your site's database optimized
+Keep your WordPress database optimized

-For more details, go here: Better Delete Revision Plugin For WordPress
+For more details, go here: Better Delete Revision

 Optimize Database after Deleting Revisions